true-north-engineering/pbz-educ/lab1/SOLUTIONS.md

 4. Create container which has the following properties:
     * Container name is mysql
     * Container is running in background (detached mode)
-    * Set the values od the following environment variables MYSQL_ROOT_PASSWORD, MYSQL_USER, MYSQL_PASSWORD and MYSQL_DATABASE to values of your choosing
+    * Set the values of the following environment variables MYSQL_ROOT_PASSWORD, MYSQL_USER, MYSQL_PASSWORD and MYSQL_DATABASE to values of your choosing
     * Container is attached to mynet network
     * Container mounts /home/<your_username>/mysql on host system to /var/lib/mysql folder in the container
     * Container image used is docker.io/mysql:8